JulianJKunze/hello-world/README.md

 # hello-world

-This is a repo for getting more familiar with github
+This is a repo for getting more familiar with github, as well as for playing around with basic web technologies.

 ## Some foundational words: